Symphoricarpos albus aka Snowberry

 Snowberry, Waxberry, Common Snowberry

-How to care for Snowberry
+How difficult is it to take care of Snowberry

 If you're looking for a plant that offers a moderate level of challenge, Snowberry is a great choice to test your gardening skills.